MP Estate Planning UK

 Spouse and civil partner transfers

-Transfers between spouses or civil partners are normally exempt.
-If digital holdings pass directly to a surviving partner, the amount is removed from the estate for inheritance tax purposes.
+Transfers between spouses or civil partners are exempt from IHT with no upper limit.
+If digital holdings pass directly to a surviving spouse or civil partner, the value is removed from the taxable estate entirely.
+Any unused nil-rate band can also transfer to the surviving partner for use on their eventual death.

 Executors still need clear proof of ownership and evidence of the transfer.
-Keep records and confirmations so there is no delay.
+Keep exchange records, wallet transfer confirmations and blockchain transaction hashes so there is no delay or dispute.

 Charitable giving and its impact on estate value

-Leaving a gift in your will can lower the overall bill and support causes you care about.
+Leaving a charitable gift in your will can lower the overall IHT bill and support causes you care about — a genuine win on both counts.

-• Write gifts and wallet details clearly into your will.
+• Write charitable gifts and wallet access details clearly into your will or a supplementary schedule.

-• Update documents to avoid outdated references or missing access information.
+• Update documents regularly to avoid outdated references, obsolete exchange accounts or missing access information.

-• Pair exemptions with sensible estate planning to get the best result for your family.
+• Pair exemptions with sensible inheritance tax planning to get the best result for your family.

 For more practical steps and examples see our guide on what you need to know.